AlexBNZ/gravity_falls/README.md

 * **Llama (Northwest Mansion Noir)**

-At the start of the mode, the player has 20 seconds to shoot the Trembley's Cove shot.
+At the start of the mode, the player has 20 seconds to shoot the lit Trembley's Cove shot.
 After this, for 20 seconds the bumpers are worth 30,000 points when lit, and 10,000 when unlit.
 Once the timer runs out, the mode comes to an end.
 (CURRENTLY WORKING!)

 * **Shooting Star (The Hand that Rocked the Mabel)**